Mortgage Note Fund vs. REIT: The Complete Comparison for Accredited Investors (2026) | Labrador Lending

 Feature Mortgage Note Fund REIT

-Investment Type Debt — you own the loan Equity — you own a share of properties
+Investment Type Equity membership in a fund — you own a share of the LLC, which acquires real estate debt (mortgage notes) Equity — you own a share of a trust that holds properties

 Income Source Borrower interest payments on loans Rental income from tenants; property appreciation